Charley Eckman: Officiating career

+Eckman continued refereeing college basketball until March 1967.
+He was only 45-years old at the time.
+He believed that fan behavior was getting worse at college games, with conduct like throwing heated pennies (Duke) or rubber balls (Maryland) at opposing players or occasionally referees.
 In 1967, after 29 years and over 3,500 collegiate and professional basketball games, Eckman, announced his retirement from officiating, after experiencing leg problems.
 Eckman is the only person to have ever officiated the NIT, NCAA and NBA Finals games.